UCI-GDIM31/w0-setup-check-in-Milk-Maniac/README.md

 1. Programming (any languages/ frameworks)

-Some unity in highschool(Forot everything)
+Some unity in highschool(Fogot everything)

 2. Game development (any engine)